DoubangoTelecom/ultimateALPR-SDK/samples/c++/runtimeKey/README.md

 Options surrounded with **[]** are optional.
 - `--json` Whether to output the runtime license key as JSON string intead of raw string.
 Default: *true*.
 - `--assets` Path to the [assets](../../../assets) folder containing the configuration files and models.
 Default value is the current folder.
+- `--type` Defines how the license is attached to the machine/host.
+Possible values are *aws-instance* or *aws-byol*.
+Default: null.
+More info [here](../../../AWS.md).

 <a name="testing-examples"></a>
 ## Examples ##